 This is the best basis for a downward departure motion.

-Where the court orders any sort of conditional disposition, the Probation Officer writing the PSI or PSR, the prosecutor, the defense lawyer, the defendant, and the victim if any, will all get to weigh in with recommendations.
-The judge will determine what, if any conditions may be ordered.
+Where the court orders any sort of conditional disposition, the judge seeks input from many.
+So, the Probation Officer, prosecutor, defense lawyer, defendant, and the victim if any, will all get to weigh in.
+But the judge will determine what, if any conditions may be ordered.

 Types of Criminal Case Dispositions